Economy of Pakistan: Debt

 According to the CIA World Factbook, in 2017, Pakistan ranked 57th in the world in terms of public external debt to various international monetary authorities (owing ~$107.527 billion in 2019), accounting for a total of 67.1% of GDP (in 2017).
 Government debt and liabilities data is sourced from the State Bank of Pakistan.
+Pakistan's external debt servicing includes the repayment of both the principal amount borrowed and the accrued interest.